 What about the rebirth of our nation in 1948 following thousands of years of wandering?
 Wasn’t that an extraordinary miracle?

 So, at what point in our history, past, present, and future, do we stop believing in the miraculous?
-Hence, a virgin birth is as supernatural as the entire comprehensive narrative of our people.
+Hence, a virgin birth is as supernatural as our people's entire comprehensive narrative.
 Even upon His coming, a messenger of G-d, according to Malachi 3:1, prophesied of his coming hundreds of years earlier.
-Take John the Baptist, who was a member of an Orthodox community called the Essenes, and came to be known as the Qumran community.
+Take John the Baptist, a member of an Orthodox community called the Essenes, and came to be known as the Qumran community.

 Throughout the vast selection of our Jewish Scriptures, hundreds of Messianic prophecies extend over hundreds of years.
 Yet their fulfillment is found only in one person, whose short thirty-year life span proved in every way that he was our Messiah, Yeshua HaMaschiah.
 In the last three years of the Messiah’s life, the most compelling promises and prophecies were fulfilled.
 All other religious leaders have had to live out their entire lives to establish their religion, some generations after.
 None were spoken of hundreds of years before they were born, like Yeshua.
 None Accomplished what He did.
 Only our Messiah was the only one that entered and left this world through such extraordinary and supernatural means, leaving behind an unending presence on the world in only 3 ½ years.